-- 1.18 Consideration has been given to the possibility of preparing joint Plans with neighbour authorities.
-However, the timelines for the Replacement LDPs of the neighbour authorities are varied, as shown below: - The Pembrokeshire Coast National Park Authority received its Inspector's Report in May 2020. - Ceredigion County Council's LDP review has been delayed and a revised Preferred Strategy is anticipated in 2021. - Carmarthenshire County Council review is following a broadly similar timeline to that of Pembrokeshire County Council, with Focussed Changes anticipated in early 2021. - 1.19 Spatially there would be advantages to be gained from working with the National Park Authority on Plan review, with the end product being a single Plan for Pembrokeshire.
+- 1.20 Consideration has been given to the possibility of preparing joint Plans with neighbour authorities.
+However, the timelines for the Replacement LDPs of the neighbour authorities are varied, as shown below: - The Pembrokeshire Coast National Park Authority adopted its LDP 2 on 30 September 2020. - Ceredigion County Council's LDP review has been delayed and this authority is not currently progressing with a revised LDP 2, primarily due to phosphate issues. - Carmarthenshire County Council is undertaking a second Deposit consultation stage from February to April 2023.
+Carmarthenshire's Revised Delivery Agreement indicates adoption in October / November 2024.

+- 1.21 Spatially there would be advantages to be gained from working with the National Park Authority on Plan review, with the end product being a single Plan for Pembrokeshire.
 However, the review timetables of the two authorities are out of sequence and the respective organisations vary in their direction and purposes.
 At the outset of PCC's LDP review, a decision to prepare a joint plan with the National Park Authority at this stage would have caused the National Park Authority to re-start Plan preparation, resulting in a significant loss of time for them and risking a period without a Plan once their current National Park LDP had reached its end date.
-It would also have resulted in Pembrokeshire County Council losing a lesser amount of time, as it would also have had to start again. - 1.20 At the start of PCC's LDP review, Joint Plan arrangements would also have had impacts, to some extent, on Ceredigion County Council's Replacement LDP programme, which had commenced, albeit that it was at an early stage (Carmarthenshire had not started Plan review at that time).
+It would also have resulted in Pembrokeshire County Council losing a lesser amount of time, as it would also have had to start again. - 1.22 At the start of PCC's LDP review, Joint Plan arrangements would also have had impacts, to some extent, on Ceredigion County Council's Replacement LDP programme, which had commenced, albeit that it was at an early stage (Carmarthenshire had not started Plan review at that time).
 There are significant differences in the economic and cultural nature of Pembrokeshire, Ceredigion and Carmarthenshire that would make a Joint Plan potentially more complicated and lengthy to deliver.
-These include differences in Welsh language levels in communities, differences in the role of tourism, the particular relationship of Pembrokeshire to the National Park and the economic base of the different areas. - 1.21 That said, as a longer term objective, joint Plan preparation with the National Park Authority, Ceredigion County Council and Carmarthenshire County Council is a future possibility.
-This would probably come into effect when the LDP 2s of the respective authorities come up for review.
-New requirements to prepare regional Strategic Development Plans will also be a future consideration on joint working arrangements.

-1.22 In the interim, while preparation of LDP 2s by each authority is progressing, there is an opportunity to prepare evidence jointly and to work collaboratively on matters of common interest, in particular the implementation and review of the individual LDPs.
+These include differences in Welsh language levels in communities, differences in the role of tourism, the particular relationship of Pembrokeshire to the National Park and the economic base of the different areas. - 1.23 New requirements to prepare regional Strategic Development Plans are now a consideration on all joint working arrangements in SW Wales and some also involve the Mid Wales authorities. - 1.24 In the interim, while preparation of LDP 2s by each authority is progressing, there is an opportunity to prepare evidence jointly and to work collaboratively on matters of common interest, in particular the implementation and review of the individual LDPs.
 This is, in fact, already happening, with an approach based on mutual co-operation embedded in the work of the LDP teams of each organisation.
 Current collaboration relates to matters of regional and strategic importance, to specialist topic areas such as minerals and waste and to shared preparation of some elements of the evidence base.
 In some cases, collaborative working extends to authorities further afield, particularly those in the Swansea Bay City Region.
 At key stages, Joint Statements of Common Ground will be prepared as necessary, to provide clarity on shared approaches.